mozilla-extensions/firefox-voice/README.md

 Any changes you make should cause any .jsx files to be recompiled and the extension will be reloaded.

-After the project successfully starts, firefox will be automatically opened along with a console window.
-The console window consoles various kind of information.
-The following errors or warnings should not concern you as these are not related to our project.
-So these can be ignored.
+After the project successfully starts, Firefox will be automatically opened along with a console window.
+While the console window displays various data, the following errors or warnings should not concern you - they are not related to our project and, therefore, can be ignored.

 1. Manifest warnings